NotAShelf/nvf/docs/manual/configuring/keybinds.md

 # Custom keymaps {#ch-keymaps}

 Some plugin modules provide keymap options for your convenience.
-If a keymap is not provided by such module options, you may easily register your own custom keymaps via {option}`vim.keymaps`.
+These can be disabled by toggling {option}`vim.vendoredKeymaps.enable`.
+It is also possible to disable individual keymaps with options by setting them to `null`.
+If a keymap is not provided by a module, you may easily register your own custom keymaps via {option}`vim.keymaps`.

 ```nix